 - Business blogs provide your small business with a chance to share your expertise and knowledge with a larger audience.
 A powerful benefit for consultants and knowledge workers.

-If your company is very formal, a blog is a place to show your customers that it is made up of people just like them.
+any is very formal, a blog is a place to show your customers that it is made up of people just like them.
 You can do this without becoming too personal or diary-like.
 In fact, sometimes just putting out articles with a name and a face attached to them can make your formal company seem more personal.

-Using a blog for business:
+Using a blog for

 There are lots of ways you can use a blog on a business website: